← All Articles

 You book by submitting a trip request, then confirming availability and securing your date with a deposit — the whole thing takes a day.
 Step by step:

-1. Choose a trip and dates — pick a half day or full day, and a water type (private wade, float, striper).
+1. Choose a trip and dates — pick a half day or full day, and a water type (private wade, drift-boat float, or trophy beat).
 Not sure?
 Use find your trip.

 2. Submit the request through the booking form with your group size and target dates.